AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 Virtual hosts inherit the [DispatcherConfig](dispatcher-install.md#main-pars-67-table-7) property value that is configured in the main server section.
 Virtual hosts can include their own DispatcherConfig property to override the main server configuration.

+On AEM as a Cloud Service, a separate vhost configuration will need to be used with a DocumentRoot at a higher-level than each of the sub-pages.
+This is handled by default in the archetype, but when multiple DocumentRoots are used, a higher priority vhost configuration must be used so that cache invalidation can be handled for the whole cache as it can not be configured separately for each site.
+The ServerAlias of this new configuration must accept the host header "localhost".

 ### Configure Dispatcher to Handle Multiple Domains {#configure-dispatcher-to-handle-multiple-domains}

 To support URLs that include domain names and their corresponding virtual hosts, define the following Dispatcher farms: